 We offer Advanced Placement courses in Calculus, Chemistry, Biology and English.
 In this program, students can earn the equivalent of a university credit in the respective discipline and be better prepared for competitive post-secondary programs.
-Students can start the Advanced Placement program in Grade 9 for both Math and Science.
+Students can start the Advanced Placement program in Grade 9 for Math.